The President's Perspective

 Our association's next event will be the annual K-9 Sniff-Off.
 This year's event will be held on March 7, 2015 and hosted by the Crown Point, Indiana Police Department.
 Registration and Hotel Information will be posted in the near future on this website.

-2015 American Police Canine Spring Seminar....will be hosted by the Florence County, South Carolina Sheriff's Office the week of April 12-16, 2015.
+The APCA is currently planning the 2015 American Police Canine Association Spring Seminar.
 This seminar promises to be an exceptional training event.
-Planning is underway in preparing for this expected large turnout seminar.
 Registration and Hotel information will be posted in the near future on this website.

 In closing, myself, the Executive and Accreditation Boards would like to thank every member of our association who is and has contributed to the success of this growing professional organization.
 We are only as strong as those who comprise it's body.
 Your elected officers are here working hard for you to provide the best training association available.
 We look forward to seeing you at next year's upcoming events.